git-town/git-town/documentation/commands/git-ship.md

 * pulls remote updates for `<branch_name>`
 * merges the main branch into `<branch_name>`
 * squash-merges `<branch_name>` into the main branch
+* opens an editor for the user to enter the commit message for the squash merge
 * pushes the main branch to the remote repository
 * deletes `<branch_name>` from the local and remote repositories